By Chris Blake | August 5, 2019

 9. Tell them what you need:

 Our core job as PR professionals is to produce results.
 Those in the PR world know results don’t magically “happen.”
 But sometimes that’s exactly what clients expect.
 Serving clients means doing the best with what’s been given but you’re also doing them a disservice if you’re not educating them on all the elements that are required for a desired outcome.
+Additionally, as part of an after-sales agreement, you must compulsorily provide customer service.
+There are many IT services out there, and you can check out their site to cull the best one of them.

 8. Be honest: